haxmanster/PracticePythonExercises/README.md

 I have done exercises from http://www.practicepython.org here

 !!!
-Exercises may not be in the same laying as at the website !!!
+Exercises may not be in the same order as at the website !!!